kognise/obsidian-aviation/FAR/Volume 4/A Economic regulations/0241 Uniform system of accounts and reports for large certificated air carriers.md

 ### Sec.
 19-3   Accessibility and transmittal of data.

 \(a\) Each reporting air carrier shall maintain its prescribed operating statistics in a manner and at such locations as will permit ready accessability for examination by representatives of the Department.
-The record retention requirements are prescribed in part 249 of this chapter.
+The record retention requirements are prescribed in [[Volume 4/A Economic regulations/0249 Preservation of air carrier records.md|part 249 of this chapter]].

 \(b\) \[Reserved\]